surajmitsel/surajmitsel/Protocols/ICMP.md

 - `Smurf Attack`
 In a Smurf attack, the attacker transmits an ICMP packet that has a spoofed or faked IP address.
 When the equipment on the network replies, each reply gets sent to the spoofed IP address, and the target is flooded with a ton of ICMP packets.
 This kind of attack is also typically only a problem for older equipment.

+### Is ICMP the same as ping?
+ICMP and ping are two different things although they are related.
+ICMP is a protocol that controls how messages are sent between devices.
+The echo requests and replies the ICMP protocol sends are commonly referred to as pings.
+So while a ping is produced using ICMP, it is not ICMP.

+### How does ICMP ping work?
+The ICMP ping process is a way to test if two devices on the network can connect to each other.
+It can also be used to check for packet loss and delay within a network.
+The ping command transmits a request for an ICMP echo to a network device.
+That device then replies right away with an ICMP echo.
+This data can then be analyzed by software to ascertain delays and whether or not data is being transmitted as it should be.